‘Biggest, brightest’ rare blue supermoon can be seen this week: What to know

-(NewsNation) — People will get a glimpse of an extremely rare blue “supermoon” next week, with outlets reporting it is set to be the “biggest and brightest moon” this year.
+(NewsNation) — People will get a glimpse of an extremely rare blue “supermoon” this week, with outlets reporting it is set to be the “biggest and brightest moon” this year.

 This blue supermoon can be seen the night of Aug.
 30. InTheSky.org predicts the supermoon will rise at 7:10 p.m.
 ET (2310 GMT) and set at 6:46 a.m.
 ET (1146 GMT) on Aug.
 31.